Simon Bridges: Judith Collins Shadow Cabinet

 Following the election of Judith Collins as National's leader, Bridges was moved to the number four spot on the National Party List.
 Besides retaining his foreign affairs portfolio, Bridges also assumed the justice portfolio.

 During the 2020 general election, Bridges retained his seat in Tauranga by a final margin of 1,856 votes.
 National was returned for a second term in opposition; in the post-election portfolio reshuffle, Bridges was named spokesperson for justice, water, Pike River Mine re-entry and Māori–Crown relations.

-On 19 February 2021 Bridges attracted media attention when he criticized Police Commissioner Andrew Coster's efforts to combat gang and gun violence in New Zealand.
+On 19 February 2021 Bridges attracted media attention when he criticised Police Commissioner Andrew Coster's efforts to combat gang and gun violence in New Zealand.
 Bridges described Coster as a "wokester commissioner" in a Twitter post.
 On 25 February, Bridges clashed with Coster during a select committee hearing, criticising the New Zealand Police's "policing by consent" policies and asking whether the Police still conducted arrests.

-Bridges criticized Coster again in June 2021, claiming on Twitter that he witnessed a gang fight in the car park of a Tauranga hospital and adding "Just another day in the Bay of Plenty".
+Bridges criticised Coster again in June 2021, claiming on Twitter that he witnessed a gang fight in the car park of a Tauranga hospital and adding "Just another day in the Bay of Plenty".
 Police confirmed that an altercation took place but denied any gang involvement.
 Further investigation revealed that a patched Mongrel Mob member had helped jump start a vehicle in the parking lot shortly before an unrelated incident took place over a parking space.

 In August 2021 Bridges published a book National Identity: Confessions of an Outsider.

 On 24 November 2021, amid speculations Bridges was considering challenging Collins for the leadership, he was unexpectedly demoted from Collins' shadow cabinet due to allegations of "serious misconduct" relating to an interaction with fellow National Party MP Jacqui Dean in 2017.
 Collins, however, was accused of using the allegation to smear him so he could not succeed her, as she was seen to believe a leadership spill was inevitable due to severe unpopularity.
 This claim was justified by espousers because Bridges was always seen to pose a significant threat to her leadership, as the figurehead of the party's moderate faction.
 Bridges responded by calling his sacking "desperate" on Collins' part, while acknowledging that he had "engaged in some old wives' tales about [my wives and children] and how to have a girl" around Dean, and called some of his statements "clearly inappropriate".

 Collins' demotion of Bridges led members of the National Party's parliamentary caucus to call for a vote of no confidence in her leadership on 25 November.
 Deputy leader Shane Reti assumed the role of interim leader, with a leadership vote scheduled for 30 November.